bentoml/plugins/README.md

 # License

-All package under `ecosystem` are distributed under the terms of the [Apache 2.0](./LICENSE) license.
+All packages under `bentoml/plugins` are distributed under the terms of the [Apache 2.0](./LICENSE) license.